 We’re seeking support to build out the following features.

-• Quantified impact of climate solutions on the Arctic
+• Quantified impact of climate solutions on the poles

-• Future projections of global risk based on different scenarios of Arctic change
+• Future projections of global risk based on different scenarios of polar change

 • Insights to guide evidence-based solutions and innovation in clean energy